 Make sure you’ve done plenty of research on which EVV vendor your agency chooses.
 Having a collaborative relationship with an EVV vendor helps inhibit potential problems and ensures the technology best meets your specific needs.
 With the right EVV solution, your agency can improve productivity, performance and patient outcomes– all things that positively contribute to your overall success.

 MatrixCare’s compliance and regulatory teams work to ensure we help caregiver organizations achieve regulatory compliance using our integrated solution.
-Please contact us to experience the MatrixCare difference.

 This content is provided for informational purposes only and is not intended to be, and should not be construed as legal advice.
 MatrixCare strongly recommends each agency consult with counsel of its own choosing for legal advice on next steps in this matter that best suits it.